-Geographical and climatological factors make the Alqueva reservoir a vital source of fresh water needed to support the population and economy in the region, while on the other hand, an increasing anthropogenic and heat stress negatively affects the lake ecosystem (Penha et al., 2016).
+Geographical and climatological factors make the Alqueva reservoir vital source of fresh water for living and economical purposes in the region.
+On the other hand, an increasing anthropogenic and heat stress negatively affects the lake ecosystem (Penha et al., 2016).
 Monitoring the quantity and quality of water in the reservoir became an essential scientific task.
 This task is addressed in the framework of the ALOP project related to the observations and numerical experiments on the study of processes of the atmosphere - Alqueva reservoir system.
 Models of different spatial and time scales were used in the ALOP numerical experiments.

-The ALOP field campaign was focused on measurements of physical, chemical, and biological parameters in the water and air columns, at the water-atmosphere interface, and on the shores of the reservoir.
-In present work the following facilities were used and equipped to obtain the required data for the numerical simulations during the field campaign: four floating platforms (Montante, Mourão, Alamos, and Lucetfecit) and two dedicated weather stations in the margins (Barbosa and Cid Almeida), their locations are marked with circles in Fig 1.
+The ALOP field campaign was focused on measurements of physical, chemical, and biological parameters in the water and air columns, over the water-atmosphere interface, and in the shores of the reservoir.
+In present work the following facilities were used and equipped to obtain the required data for the numerical simulations during the field campaign: 4 floating platforms

+(Montante, Mourão, Alamos, and Lucetfecit) and two dedicated weather stations in the margins (Barbosa and Cid Almeida), their locations are marked with circles in Fig 1.
 The principal scientific site on the lake was the Montante floating platform which is located in the southern and deeper part (74 m) of the reservoir (38.2276° N, 7.4708° W).
-The following equipment was deployed on the platform during the whole field campaign continuously providing measurements:
+The following equipment was settled on the platform during the whole field campaign continuously providing measurements:

-an eddy-covariance system, Campbell Scientific, provides data of atmospheric pressure, air temperature, water vapour and carbon dioxide concentrations, 3D wind components, linear momentum, sensible heat, latent heat, and carbon dioxide fluxes;

-- albedometer (Kipp & Zonen CM7B) and pyrradiometer (Philipp Schenk 8111) in order to measure upwelling and downwelling shortwave and total radiative fluxes; - set of 14 probes (Campbell Scientific 107) to measure the water temperature profile at the following depths: 5 cm, 25 cm, 50 cm, 1 m, 2 m, 4 m, 6 m, 8 m, 10 m, 12 m, 15 m, 20 m, 30 m, and 60 m.
+- an eddy-covariance system, Campbell Scientific Irgason, provides data for atmospheric pressure, air temperature, water vapour and carbon dioxide concentrations, 3D wind components, linear momentum, sensible heat, latent heat, and carbon dioxide fluxes; - albedometer (Kipp & Zonen CM7B) and pyrradiometer (Philipp Schenk 8111) in order to measure upwelling and downwelling shortwave and total radiative fluxes; - set of 14 probes (Campbell Scientific 107) to measure the water temperature profile at the following depths: 5 cm, 25 cm, 50 cm, 1 m, 2 m, 4 m, 6 m, 8 m, 10 m, 12 m, 15 m, 20 m, 30 m, and 60 m.

 Two probes were installed at the platform to assess water quality.
 A multiparametric probe (Aqua TROLL 600, IN-SITU, USA) that provided information about dissolved oxygen concentration and pH values, among other parameters, was mounted on the platform at 25 cm depth on the 3rd of July 2018 and worked until the end of the campaign.
 It was also used to make profiles during regular maintenance visits to the platform.
-A Pro-Oceanus Mini CO2 Analog Output probe was also mounted on the platform at 25 cm depth to measure dissolved CO2 concentration continuously and was occasionally used to collect vertical profiles.
+A Pro-Oceanus Mini CO2 Analog Output probe was also mounted on the platform at 25 cm depth to measure dissolved CO2 concentration continuously and for punctually vertical profiles.
 Installed in the beginning of the campaign, the probe was working until the middle of June 2017 when it failed.
-It was repaired and installed again in October 2017 but another problem occurred in November and probe was removed for the remainder of the study.
+It has been repaired and installed again in October 2017 but another problem occurred in November and probe was removed definitely.

 Two land weather stations (Barbosa and Cid Almeida) were installed on opposite shores with the floating platform in the middle, between them (38.2235° N, 7.4595° W and 38.2164° N, 7.4545° W, correspondingly, green circles in Fig. 1).
 The equipment of both weather stations is listed in Table 1.
-Data from the Montante floating platform, Barbosa, and Cid Almeida weather stations were automatically downloaded and transferred daily to the server in the Institute of Earth Sciences (ICT), University of Évora.
-An important part of the campaign were the regular field trips to the reservoir for the cleaning and maintenance of the instrumentation on the platforms and weather stations, to conduct more detailed measurements, and to collect water samples at several depths and bottom sediments.
+Data from the Montante floating platform, Barbosa, and Cid Almeida weather stations were obtained in automatic regime and transferred daily to the server in the Institute of Earth Sciences (ICT), University of Évora.
+An important part of the campaign were the regular field trips to the reservoir for the cleaning and maintenance of the instrumentation on the platforms and weather stations and conduct measurements, to collect water samples at several depths and bottom sediments.